-Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company Х Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with a or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x As of May 1, 2023, 156,844,093 shares of common stock, par value \$0.00001, of the registrant were issued and outstanding.
+Large accelerated filer Accelerated filer Non-accelerated filer x Smaller reporting company х Emerging growth company X or revised financial accounting standa Indicate by check mark whether the re lected not to use the extended transition period for com the Exchange Act. □ Rule 12b-2 of the Exchange Act).
+Yes o No x 1, of the registrant were issued and outstanding. plying with any new